 What about premiums?

 Premium costs didn’t factor into the decision because they’re nearly impossible to predict.
 Insurers provide everyone with a personalized quote, weighing a multitude of perceived risks that are unique to you in slightly different ways.
 The company that offers you the best rate might be one of the more expensive options for your neighbor.
 That’s why it’s always best to get quotes from several providers on the coverage options you want before making a purchase.

 Who Is Term Life Insurance For?

 Term life insurance is most commonly purchased by parents as a means of providing for their dependent children in the event of their death.
-In most cases the main breadwinner of the home will take out a life insurance policy — after all, the loss of their income could put a serious financial strain on the family.
+In most cases the main breadwinner of the home will take out a life insurance policy because the loss of their income could put a serious financial strain on the family.
 Stay-at-home parents should seriously consider taking out life insurance, too.
-According to a Salary.com study, the average stay-at-home parent’s salary is $112,962 per year, based on the costs of outsourcing their work.
-Losing a stay-at-home parent could lead to new expenses, like daycare costs, that can be difficult for an unprepared family to absorb.
+According to a Salary.com study, the average stay-at-home parent’s annual salary is $162,581.
+Losing a stay-at-home parent could lead to new expenses like daycare costs, which can be difficult for an unprepared family to absorb.

 - Related: Term, Whole, and Universal Life Insurance: What’s the Difference, and What Do I Actually Need?

 How Much Coverage Do You Need?

 The first step in choosing the right term life insurance policy is to figure out how much coverage you actually need.
 You may have been told you can use “a simple formula,” like 10 times your annual salary, to estimate the amount.
 This is not effective, unfortunately.
 The amount of coverage you need depends on a variety of factors besides your salary, such as how much debt you have and whether you’re planning to pay for your children’s college someday.

 There are online calculators to help with this.
 Filling out a few questions about your family and your finances can give you a more accurate estimate of how much coverage you actually need.